spike/CompetitiveProgramming/resources/README.md

  - Review Heatmap: https://ankiweb.net/shared/info/1771074083
  - Image Occlusion Enhanced: https://ankiweb.net/shared/info/1374772155

 Anki has [871+ plugins](https://ankiweb.net/shared/addons/2.1).
 Do not install too many at the same time.
 It can make your Anki crash.
 If you do crash, just press the 'shift' key when you restart Anki.
-This will restart Anki with all the plugins temporarily deactivated.
+This will restart Anki with all the plugins temporarily turned off.

 #### Obsidian